 Rice and Red Beans

-Spaghetti with Sausages
+Spaghetti with Sausage

-Haitian cuisine originates from several culinary styles brought by the Taíno Amerindians, the Spanish, the French, and the Africans when they populated the western portion of the island of Hispaniola from the pre-columbian era to Haiti's independence in 1804.
+Haitian cuisine originates from several culinary styles brought by the Taíno Amerindians, the Spanish, the French, and the Africans when they populated the Western portion of the island of Hispaniola from the Pre-Columbian era to Haiti's independence in 1804.